I. General Provisions

 If the claim is rejected and the purchaser agrees that the goods will be repaired for consideration, the purchaser is charged the amount stipulated in the valid price list of the authorised service centre.

-The purchaser acknowledges that the repairs for consideration are not provided for directly by GD but rather facilitated by GD whereby GD only orders the repairs with the authorised service centres or communicates the repairs, transport, etc. with the authorised service centres.
-GD assumes no liability for the repairs made.
+The purchaser acknowledges that the repairs for consideration are not provided for directly by GDM but rather facilitated by GDM whereby GDM only orders the repairs with the authorised service centres or communicates the repairs, transport, etc. with the authorised service centres.
+GDM assumes no liability for the repairs made.